ErkanPerkan25/Project3_Organization_of_Programming_Languages/README.md

 - (mulPolys firstPolynomial secondPolynomial)
 - (evalPoly polynomial number)

+---

 - Any known bugs?
 There are no bugs that is known of.

 - Overview of solving project:
+I worked on each functions one by one.
+And I would try to draw out and handtrace the different functions to make it easier to create the functions.
+Focus on how to make re-create the functions to work recursively.